nexiality/documentation/expressions/CSVexpression.md

 this operation:

 1. **merge two CSV files that have no header**<br/>
    In this case, records will be merged line-by-line with no regard to the data value.

-For example:<br/>
+   **Example**<br/>
 ```text
 [CSV( ${csv file to merge from} ) => parse store(merge_from)]
 ... ...